Mary Waya

 Mary Waya (born 25 May 1968) is a Malawian netball player and coach.
 Waya started playing international-level netball at age 14, and has played in more than 200 representative matches for Malawi.
 During that time she has competed in two World Netball Championships (1995 and 2007), three Commonwealth Games (1998, 2006 and 2010), and two World Netball Series (2009 and 2010).

+Career

+As a netball player

 Waya came to international prominence during the 2007 World Championships in New Zealand, where the Malawian national team (the "Queens") finished 5th, their highest ever placing.
 She announced her retirement after the tournament, but returned to international competition the following year.
 She remains the national team's most high-profile player, and was chosen as the flag bearer for the Malawi team at the 2010 Commonwealth Games in Delhi.

 After the 2010 World Series in Liverpool, Waya again announced her retirement from international netball, along with Queens veterans Peace Chawinga-Kalua and Esther Nkhoma.
-She turned her attention to coaching, and later that year stepped into the role of head coach of the Malawi U-20 netball team.